 Results: The patients were followed for median 61 months.
-The 5 years recurrence and progression free survival (RFS, PFS) did not differ between the groups in both total study population and tumour subgroup analysis.
+The 5-year recurrence and progression free survival (RFS, PFS) did not differ between the groups in both total study population and in tumour subgroup analysis.
 TST result in both total study population and in subgroups was not statistically associated with RFS, PFS and cancer specific survival.

 The moderate-to-severe toxicity was observed in 181(44%) TST patients, and in 196(47%) patients without TST.
 Incidence of toxicity was not statistically different and also not statistically associated with TST result in any of the tumour subgroups of TST group.

 Conclusion: This study shows, that TST does not have value in prediction of bladder cancer recurrence, progression nor cancer specific survival.
 Also it doesn’t have a value in predicting therapy toxicity.

 Babjuk M, Burger M, Zigeuner R, et al. EAU guidelines on non-muscle-invasive urothelial carcinoma of the bladder: update 2013.
 Eur Urol.
 2013;64:639-53.